Home

 [Ben Phelps looks at a crane]

-Works > Musical Offering (for bass clarinets)
+Works > Chamber music- eclectic > Musical Offering (for bass clarinets)

 Musical Offering (for bass clarinets)

 Musical Offering (for bass clarinets) was commisioned by the bass clarinet duo Sqwonk.
 They may be the only one, I don't know.
-In order to solve this some-what absurd assignment, I challenged myself by writing a complex canon, in which the second voice is transposed a half-step higher than the first voice.
+In order to solve this somewhat absurd assignment, I challenged myself by writing a complex canon, in which the second voice is transposed a half-step higher than the first voice.
 Further, the following voice gradually cuts out notes, so that it "catches up" to the leader.
 This means that it begins quite a bit later from the initial voice, but eventually is only a few notes behind, still a minor second higher, until the two voices end up in unison.

 Composing a strict canon in this manner is only difficult if you care about how the end result sounds.
 Anyone can invent a process and then plug notes in and just live with the result.
 The real challenge comes when you are trying to fit these absurd requirements into a tonal framework.
 And then make it sound good for bass clarinets.

-By the way, this piece could easily be reworked for just about any two instruments.
+This piece could easily be reworked for just about any two instruments.
 So if the need ever arises, I may do just that.